 - Constantly feeling ‘off’, weak and really ‘under the weather.’

 That was a tough morning.
 Not only was I feeling ruined both physically and mentally but now I felt unheard.
 Unable to hold the emotion in anymore I burst into tears, I didn’t need the tissue that the doctor passed me as no tears were produced.
-Imagine that- crying but producing no tears because your eyes are so dry and your tear production has stopped.
-Something was going to give- I was going to break or I was going to get better.
+Imagine that, crying but producing no tears because your eyes are so dry and your tear production has stopped.
+Something was going to give.
+I was going to break or I was going to get better.
 However, I now know I needed to return to my natural, holistic way of looking at health.
 No more pills, no more quick fixes.

 I cried and cried for most of that day.
-Feeling horrendous, I slept loads as the fatigue was intense and the anxiety, depression and other physical side effects almost unbearable.
-It was around this point that I started doing my research.
-Bit by bit I made life changes based on my gut instinct.
+Feeling horrendous, I slept loads as the fatigue was intense and the anxiety, depression and other physical side effects were almost unbearable.
+It was around this time that I started doing my own research.
+Bit by bit, I made life changes based on my gut instinct.
 Obviously, I looked into things thoroughly and weighed up risks, but you need to remember at that point I didn’t have anything to lose.
 As I said, I will be writing specific blog posts detailing everything I did and what worked for me.
 It was very much a process of trial, error and lots of learning.

 I believe my success comes down to a few main factors..
-Support from my mum and close friends, my own discipline and dedication to healing my body, and a multi-pronged approach to resolving interconnected issues relating to Acvutane damage.
+Support from my mum and close friends, my own discipline and dedication to healing my body, and a multi-pronged approach to resolving interconnected issues relating to Accutane damage.
 Basically, I started by working on removing the Accutane residues that remained in my body after treatment, repairing and repopulating my gut with beneficial bacteria, cleansing the liver thoroughly, supporting adrenal and thyroid function, parasite cleansing and removing heavy metals, supporting my immune system and supplementing where necessary.

-At this moment in my, I’m delighted and grateful at how far I’ve come but I’m also far from done.
+At this moment in my life, I’m delighted and grateful at how far I’ve come but I’m also far from done.
 As a matter of fact, I’m just getting started.
 I have so many goals and aspirations mainly relating to helping others and transforming my situation in order to do good.

-On that note, I’m going to wrap today’s post up and chat more next time.
+On that note, I’m going to wrap up today’s post and chat more next time.

-Thanks for your support and hope you all have a fantastic weekend- please send me good vibes for my exam on Saturday morning!
+Thanks for your support and hope you all have a fantastic weekend.
+Please send me good vibes for my exam on Saturday morning!